junething/COMP3506_notes/notes/week1.md

 ![graph](images/wk1/time_and_input_size.png)
 #### Limitations of Experiments
-- Need to iplement alogryth
+- Need to implement the algorithm
 	- May be difficult
 - Results may not be indicative of the running time on other inputs not included in the experiment
 - Comparing algorithms requires the same hardware and software envionments.

-## Theoretical Analy
+## Theoretical Analysis
 - Use a high-level description of the algorithm
 	- instead of an implementation
 - Characterises running time as a function of input size, *n*